 Smoking Weed Before Drinking Alcohol

-Smoking marijuana before alcohol comes with its own associated risk and issues.
-As with alcohol, marijuana’s active ingredient, THC, changes how the drugs are metabolized and absorbed.
-Smoking marijuana before drinking alcohol can slow down the rate at which alcohol leaves the GI tract.
+Smoking weed before alcohol consumption comes with associated risks and issues.
+As with alcohol, the active ingredient in marijuana (THC) changes how the substances are metabolized and absorbed.
+Thus, ingesting marijuana before drinking alcohol can slow down the rate at which alcohol leaves the GI tract.

-Smoking weed before can alter the effects of alcohol consumption, such as:
+Smoking weed before drinking alcohol may increase symptoms such as:

 - Delayed feeling of being drunk